-Whilst it is possible to create true 3D graphics on the Gameboy Color it is not possible to use them in a game of this style, especially given that the cars in ReVolt have complete 360 degree movement around the game environment.
+It is not possible to create true 3D graphics on the Gameboy Colour, especially given that the cars in ReVolt have complete 360 degree movement around the game environment.
 The Gameboy version will therefore use a pseudo-3D environment viewed from a top-down perspective.